Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse

-We found that parameters estimated in the first step provide a generative model capable to reproduce oscillations and traveling wavefronts.
-However the activity produced by the model inferred from the \textit{inner loop} results to be much more regular if compared to the experimental one.
-Indeed, the down state duration and the wavefront shape are almost always the same.
-Moreover some parameters cannot be optimized by likelihood maximization.
-For this reason it is necessary to introduce the \textit{outer loop} described in this section.
-First, we analyze the spontaneous activity of the generative model and compare it to the data to optimize parameters that cannot be optimized by likelihood differentiation (see Fig.\ref{fig4}\textbf{A}).
-Then, we include in the model an external oscillatory neuro-modulation (inspired by \cite{2019FrontSysNeuGoldmanDestexheBridgingToBrainStates}, but then we look for optimal amplitude and period for such neuromodulation proxy.
-Such a neuro-modulation affects both the values of $I_{ext}$ and $b$ (more details in Methods section).
+For this reason, it is necessary to introduce the \textit{outer loop} here described (see Fig.~\ref{fig5}A).
+First, we analyze the spontaneous activity of the generative model and compare it to the data, to tune the parameters that cannot be optimized by direct likelihood differentiation (see Fig.~\ref{fig5}\textbf{A}).
+Thus, we include an external oscillatory neuro-modulation in the model (inspired by \cite{2019FrontSysNeuGoldmanDestexheBridgingToBrainStates}), and look for the optimal amplitude and period of the neuro-modulation proxy, expected to affect both the values of $I_{\mathrm{ext}}$ and~$b$ (more details in \nameref{sec:Methods} section).

-We performed a grid-search in the space (amplitude,period), and considered 3 different observables: waves' frequency, velocity, and direction.
-In Fig.\ref{fig4}\textbf{B,C,D} it is reported the Kullback-Leibler divergence between distributions (waves' frequency, velocity, and directions respectively) in data ($t2$,$t3$) and simulations (parameters inferred from $t2$,$t3$) for different values of (amplitude,period).
-The optimal point results to be $period=1.2s$, $amplitude= 3.5$.

-In Fig.\ref{fig4}\textbf{E} we report the Kullback-Leiber divergence between the 3-dimensional distributions in data and simulation (each point in the 3D space is associated to the local velocity, direction and frequency of the wave, as shown in Fig.\ref{fig4}\textbf{I} for the simulation performed with the optimal point parameters).
-Accordingly with the results obtained for each observable individually, the optimal point (the one where the KL is minimum) also results to be in $period=1.2s$, $amplitude= 3.5$.
-In Fig.\ref{fig4}\textbf{F,G,H} we show the direct comparison between the distributions of waves' frequency, velocity, and directions respectively for the the optimal point in the parameters space.